 For example, an app can prevent you from using the keyboard shortcut (the easiest method), in that case, you’ll have to access it from the desktop or menus.

-In this post, I am going to show you all the possible ways to open the Task Manager in Windows 10.
+In this post, I am going to show various ways, though you will get to know how to open the Task Manager in Windows 10.
 Some of these methods may not be very convenient but could be useful under certain conditions, so it’s worth knowing.

 The easiest and fastest way to open the Task Manager is using the dedicated keyboard shortcut.
 All you have to do is press Ctrl+Shift+Esc keys at the same time and Task Manager will pop up.
 As long as your keyboard is working fine and nothing is stopping you from using shortcuts, this method should be your go-to method to open the Task Manager.